-- (e) The flight recorder systems shall be installed so that they receive electrical power from a bus that provides the maximum reliability for operation of the flight recorders without jeopardising service to essential or emergency loads. - (f) The lightweight flight recorders shall be connected to a power source having the characteristics which ensure proper and reliable recording in the operational environment. - (g) Means shall be provided for an accurate time correlation between the flight recorder systems functions. - (h) The manufacturer shall provide the appropriate certificating authority with the following information in respect of the flight recorder systems: - (1) manufacturer's operating instructions, equipment limitations and installation procedures; - (2) parameter origin or source and equations which relate counts to units of measurement; and - (3) manufacturer's test reports.
+- (e) The crash protected flight recorder systems shall be installed so that they receive electrical power from a bus that provides the maximum reliability for operation of the flight recorders without jeopardising service to essential or emergency loads. - (f) The lightweight flight recorders shall be connected to a power source having the characteristics which ensure proper and reliable recording in the operational environment. - (g) The flight recorder systems, when tested by methods approved by the appropriate certificating authority, shall be demonstrated to be suitable for the environmental extremes over which they are designed to operate. - (h) Means shall be provided for an accurate time correlation between the flight recorder systems functions. - (i) The flight recorder system manufacturer shall provide the appropriate certificating authority with the following information in respect of the flight recorder systems: - (1) manufacturer's operating instructions, equipment limitations and installation procedures; - (2) parameter origin or source and equations which relate counts to units of measurement; - (3) manufacturer's test reports; and - (4) detailed information to ensure the continued serviceability of the flight recorder system. - (j) The holder of the airworthiness approval for the installation design of the flight recorder system shall make available the relevant continuing airworthiness information to the operator of the helicopter to be incorporated in the continuing airworthiness maintenance programme.
+This continuing airworthiness information shall cover in detail all the tasks required to ensure the continued serviceability of the flight recorder system. - Note: The flight recorder system is composed of the flight recorder as well as any dedicated sensors, hardware and software that provide information required required by this Appendix. - (k) Flight recorders shall not be switched off during flight time.

-- (i) Flight recorders shall not be switched off during flight time. - (j) To preserve flight recorder records, flight recorders shall be deactivated upon completion of flight time following an accident or incident.
-The flight recorders shall not be reactivated before their disposition as determined by the investigating authority. - (k) The pilot-in-command, and/or the owner/operator, or in the case where it is leased, the lessee, shall ensure, to the extent possible, in the event the helicopter becomes involved in an accident or incident, the preservation of all related flight recorder records, and if necessary the associated flight recorders, and their retention in safe custody pending their disposition as determined by the investigating authority. - (l) Operational checks and evaluations of recordings from the flight recorder systems shall be conducted to ensure the continued serviceability of the recorders.
+- (1) To preserve flight recorder records, flight recorders shall be deactivated upon completion of flight time following an accident or incident.
+The flight recorders shall not be reactivated before their disposition as determined by the investigating authority. - (m) The pilot-in-command, and/or the owner/operator, or in the case where it is leased, the lessee, shall ensure, to the extent possible, in the event the helicopter becomes involved in an accident or incident, the preservation of all related flight recorder records, and if necessary the associated flight recorders, and their retention in safe custody pending their disposition as determined by the investigating authority. - (n) Operational checks and evaluations of recordings from the flight recorder systems shall be conducted to ensure the continued serviceability of the recorders.